Zimbra-Community/owncloud-zimlet/README.md

-Zimbra WebDAV Zimlet
+Zimbra WebDAV Client
 ==========

-If you find Zimbra WebDAV Zimlet useful and want to support its continued development, you can make donations via:
+If you find Zimbra WebDAV Client useful and want to support its continued development, you can make donations via:
 - PayPal: info@barrydegraaff.tk
 - Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A